g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 Amazing MicroMouse
 Contest](http://spectrum.ieee.org/consumer-electronics/gadgets/the-amazing-micromouse-contest).
 In this project except for the maze dimensions nothing else is known.
-So the robot has to first explore and then exploit the maze.
+So the robot has to _first explore and then exploit_ the maze.

 The objective is for the robot to reach the goal – a set of rooms in the center of the maze, using the best possible algorithm in the best possible time.
 Three maze definition files are given.
 The solution needs to apply different methods of navigation to reach the center of these arrays.
-A tester program is provided that applies the solution to solve a given maze and reports on the end result by calculating a score.
-The method with the lowest score would be the best solution.
+A _tester_ program is provided to apply the solution to solve a given maze and a score is given.

-I have coded the solution to search using popular algorithms – *Follow the Wall*, *Breadth First Search*, *Depth First Search*, *Uniform Cost Search, A\* (aka A Star) search* and the *Flood Fill search*.
-All these methods are well documented on the Internet as the micromouse problem has been extensively researched.
+I have developed the solution using several popular algorithms – *Follow the Wall*, *Breadth First Search*, *Depth First Search*, *Uniform Cost Search, A\* (aka A Star) search* and the *Flood Fill search*.

-This report details the approach, the methodology and the results.
+The approach, the methodology and the results are documented here.
 The conclusion is that the Flood Fill method is the best algorithm to solve the navigation of a maze effectively.

+The project definition is available in Udacity at this link [Plot and Navigate a Virtual Maz](https://docs.google.com/document/d/1ZFCH6jS3A5At7_v5IUM5OpAXJYiutFuSIjTzV_E-vdE/pub)

 Domain background
 -----------------

-With the current interest and activity in autonomous vehicles and my ongoing interest in robotics I was glad to see this project – *Plotting and Navigating a virtual maze* – as one of the options for the MLND capstone.

 The project relates to the domain of robot localization and movement planning.
-It is necessary for a robot to know its position in a real or virtual world situation, decide on the action to take and then complete the action – while considering the goal at all times.
-This problem is common across all mobile robots – be it a competition robot or a self-driving car or lunar rovers!
-This area has been of interest since the DARPA grand challenges that motivated the development of cars that could navigate open land routes.
+For effective motion, a robot to know its position in the real or virtual world space, decide on the action to take and then complete the action – while considering the goal at all times.

 The core idea of this project is based on the popular maze solving competition for robots – the Micromouse [(wikipedia